 Hamline University 1536 Hewitt Avenue Saint Paul, MN 55104 U.S.A.
 Phone: 651-523-2207 Toll-Free: 800-753-9753 Fax: 651-523-2458

 GENERAL INFORMATIONThe Postsecondary Enrollment Options Program (PSEOP) at Hamline University is designed to allow qualified high school students to broaden their educational backgrounds through college-level courses.
 Hamline is a competitive college and admission to the PSEOP is selective.
 Generally, students admitted to the program will have a cumulative grade point average of 3.50/4.00 and a class rank of top 15 percent.
 Students will have already taken a strong selection of college prep classes.
 Your high school background will be reviewed to determine preparation for the classes you would like to take.
 It is important that the courses you wish to enroll in support your high school program.
 The courses you take at Hamline will usually serve to meet some of your high school graduation requirements.
 Before you begin the process of selecting courses at Hamline, you should discuss your academic needs and goals with your high school counselor.COURSE LIMITATIONS High school juniors and seniors admitted to Hamline's PSEO program will be admitted to one course for their first term at Hamline University.
 Students who return to Hamline for additional PSEO semesters after their first semester may be allowed to take two courses if their previous PSEO course work and grades demonstrate exceptional achievement.
 Hamline does not offer a full-time PSEO program.
 Course selection is determined by the admission committee, and students must select introductory level (1000, 1200, 1300, etc) coursework for their first semester, unless they complete placement testing for math or modern languages prior to registration.
 PSEO students are not eligible to enroll in First Year Seminar courses.
 Course registration is on a space-available basis and is determined one week prior to the start of the semester.
 Students will not be admitted to courses that are already full.
 COURSE CREDITS Students admitted to the PSEOP may take their courses for high school or college credit.
 The costs of tuition, books, and materials for courses taken for high school credit will be paid by the Minnesota Department of Children, Families and Learning.
 The cost of courses taken for college credit must be paid by the student.
 Courses for high school credit at Hamline will automatically become college credits should you decide to become a Hamline student.
 Should you choose another college, you may submit the Hamline courses to the other college to be considered for transfer credit based on their own transfer of credit policies.
 Courses taken successfully for college credit may also be used for high school credit if the high school approves.
 Fall term The application packet and any additional information will be mailed in April and May as inquiries are received.
-The application deadline is June 1st, and interviews must be scheduled for the first three weeks of June.
-All admission letters will be sent on July 1st.Spring term The application packet and any additional information will be mailed in October.
+The application deadline is June 1st, and interviews will be scheduled in July.Spring term The application packet and any additional information will be mailed in October.
 Applications are due on November 15, and interviews should be scheduled during the last two weeks in November or the first two weeks in December, after the application is completed.
 All admission letters will be sent on December 15.To receive the application packet, please call 651-523-2207 or email the Office of Admission at email@example.com.

 Fall term: June 1Spring term: November 15